BuzzFeed Case Study: The Buzzfeed Story (beyond cute cats and memes)

 Coming back to Peretti, this whole episode got him thinking as to was “how a student, with no contacts in media, reached billions of people…”

 Then Came Ken Lerer, Arianna Huffington, John Johnson & the Famous Buzzfeed Lab

 BuzzFeed lab’s first product was an instant messaging client, Buzzbot.
-It’s IMs were based on algorithms that would scour for popular, trending links which would then be forwarded to people.
+It’s IMs ran on algorithms that would scour for popular, trending links and forward them to people.
 Unfortunately, they couldn’t scale it so they created a website and later recruited editors who would write about the links Buzzbot discovered.
 This seemed to have worked and once they started to attract visitors they decided to raise funding.